Online Communities. A dynamic space.

 Was it always this advanced?
 No, not really.

-As a millennial, I remember when the offline world was the norm, before mobile and unlimited internet access.
-That gets me thinking – When was the first step taken toward the modern-day, hyper-connected online community?
+Let’s rewind to the time when the offline world was the norm, before mobile and unlimited internet access.
+Seems like a distant reality, doesn’t it?
+That gets us thinking – When was the first step taken toward the modern-day, hyper-connected online community?

 In these hyper-engaged online avenues of today, you’ll be surprised to know about the humble beginnings of communities.
 These early efforts were nothing compared to what we have today, but they were communities, nonetheless.